Nikhilks2002/food-counter/README.md

 ## 🛠️ How to Run

 1. Clone the repository:

-    ```bash
     git clone https://github.com/Nikhilks2002/food-counter.git
-    ```

-2. Open the project folder in your code editor.
+3. Open the project folder in your code editor.

-3. Run it via a local server (e.g. XAMPP, WAMP, VS Code Live Server) to test PHP forms and dynamic features.
+4. Run it via a local server (e.g. XAMPP, WAMP, VS Code Live Server) to test PHP forms and dynamic features.

 ## 🙌 Acknowledgements